openwdl/wdl/SPEC.md

   </p>
 </details>

 An `Array` may have an empty value (i.e. an array of length zero), unless it is declared using `+`, the non-empty postfix quantifier, which represents a constraint that the `Array` value must contain one-or-more elements.
-For example, the following task operates on an `Array` of `File`s and it requires at least one file to function:
+For example, the following task operates on an `Array` of `String`s and it requires at least one string to function:

 <details>
 <summary>